openmovementproject/openmovement/docs/buildax/docs/connecting.md

 ## Network Access

-When the BAX Router is connected to your network using an Ethernet cable, it will request an IP address using DHCP.
+When the BuildAX LRS is connected to your network using an Ethernet cable, it will request an IP address using DHCP.

 On home networks, the IP address assigned will normally be of the form